votti/pybis/docs/roadmap/bigdata-usecases.md

 - Implement command-line tool (obis) for interacting with openBIS
 - Extend openBIS to support externally managed data
+  - Allow a data set to be designated as externally managed.
+  - Support data set versions

 # obis Commands